Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 What is Project Tiger?

-The government of India launched project tiger in 1973, a major wildlife conservation initiative, to protect the endangered tiger species and their habitats.
-This was through establishing new tiger reserves across the country which later helped significantly in improving the tiger population of India.
+The government of India launched Project Tiger in 1973, a major wildlife conservation initiative, to protect the endangered tiger species and their habitats.
+This was through establishing new tiger reserves across the country, which later helped significantly in improving the tiger population of India.

 Share this :